mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 {{"demo": "GlobalThemeVariants.js"}}

-The variant's props property can be defined in a form of a callback too.
-This is useful if you want to apply some styles if you need to use a negation in the condition, for e.g. apply some styles if some property does not have some value.
+The variant `props` can also be defined as a callback.
+This is useful if you want to apply styles when using negation in the condition.
+In other words, applying a different style if a particular property doesn't have a specific value.

 :::info
 This feature is available from version 5.15.0.